| The catus garden has filled in nicely where the old Silver Maple was. Only 2 catus didn't make it through the winter.

 |

-| The welder gave me another copy of the template, that I used to enlarge my canyon, in order for the bride to fit.
+The welder gave me another copy of the template that I used to enlarge my canyon in order for the bridge to fit.
 I needed to widen the area by approx. 12", and deepen it by 4".

 |